Classroom Supply Budget Calculator

 - Contingency cushion

-- An added reserve for price changes, replacement needs, or small planning uncertainty.
+- An added reserve for price changes, replacements, or early estimates.

-- The available budget used to compare whether the full plan is under or over the funding amount.
+- The available budget used to compare the purchase plan with an approved amount.